griffio/griffio.github.io/_posts/2016-03-30-CSS-Secrets-Review.md

 From author [Lea Verou](http://lea.verou.me)

 **The subtitle is** “Better Solutions To Everyday Web Design Problems”.
-This book was published last June and again July 2015 at nearly 350 pages.
+This book was published last June and again in July 2015, the hard copy version at nearly 350 pages.
 The 8 inches book width makes for spacious reading with extra room in the margin for informational figures.

 The layout and look of the book itself may look a lot like a website and this is the case as it was design completely in HTML5/CSS markup.
 The initial pages contain a "Secrets by Specification" index organized, for example, by "Transformation" or "Animation" effect.